mtomin/relictoolkit/README.md

 	$python setup.py install

-Alternately, you can install it with pip.
+Alternatively, you can install it with pip.
 If you don't have numpy installed, first install it with

     $pip install numpy